dnadalini/PULP-TrainLib-Tutorial/Ex02-Fully-Connected-FP16/README.md

 # Optimizing On-Device Learning primitives

-This tutorial aims at showing the core optimizations to build fast hardware-aware computational kernels on RISC-V Multicore MCUs.
-To understand the basics, let's consider a Fully-Connected layer.
+This tutorial presents the core optimizations that can be employed to build fast hardware-aware computational kernels on RISC-V Multicore MCUs.

+With this tutorial you will learn:
+- how to consider the matrix expressions of a
+- how to optimize a linear algebra operator with FP16 SIMD
+-

+To understand these concepts, let's consider a Fully-Connected layer.

 ## Matrix Representation of ODL Layers